- Half-day hiking tour from San Sebastián to the Way of St James (Camino de Santiago)

 Why Our Insiders Chose This Tour

 This is an exciting way to experience a small part of the Way of St James pilgrimage route and to immerse yourself into the Basque culture.
-The walking tour is challenging but your funny guide makes it entertaining!
+The hiking tour is challenging but your funny guide makes it entertaining!
 At the end, chat with fellow group members over delicious Basque food!

 What You Can Expect

 Known as the Way of St James or the Pilgrims’ Way, the coastal trail is now as popular for its views as it is for its history, offering incomparable vistas of San Sebastian and the Basque Coast.
-Made famous from the 2010 American film The Way (featuring Martin Sheen and Emilio Estevez), the trails are perfect for scenic walks with the Lighthouse of La Plata as one of the main landmarks to explore.
+Made famous from the 2010 American film The Way (featuring Martin Sheen and Emilio Estevez), the trails are perfect for scenic hikes with the Lighthouse of La Plata as one of the main landmarks to explore.

 Follow your guide along the Way of St James’ rocky paths, enjoying stops a plenty to soak up the panoramas.
 The route heads down the hill and goes at a steady pace, allowing you to focus on the idyllic scenery stretched out before you.
 Stop in Pasaia San Pedro on the Bay of Pasaia, and learn about local village life and culture, hearing tales of pelota (a Basque boules game) and rowing competitions that take place in the town.
 Then, board a sightseeing boat across the inlet towards the port side of Santiago Square.